dmgerman/multiboard/readme.md

 A multiboard board is composed of a grid of tiles.
 Each tile is 25mm in size.
 See https://thangs.com/designer/Multiboard/3d-model/6x6%2520Multiboard%2520Core%2520Tile-974378

 Each tile is threaded.
-In between 4 tiles there is diamond with a threaded hole in the middle.
+In between 4 tiles there is a diamond with a threaded hole in the middle.

 ![Panel](./tiles-small.png)